kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 The new character build is a Scoundrel build with Sneak Attack II, replacing the old Scout build.
 The benefits of this change are:

 1. Sneak Attack II helps certain fights become faster; in particular, the Hendar rakghoul, any fight where you Stun the opponent (Assault Droid, Governor, Juhani), the Sand People warrior in the Dune Sea, Darth Bandon, Lashowe, and Leviathan Malak are some of the fights that benefit from Sneak Attack damage.
 2. Sneak Attack damage applies to Force Jumps at range.
-This makes Force Jump Chains easier to obtain, leading to faster Force Jump movement on Kashyyyk and Lehon in particular.
+This makes Force Jump Chains easier to obtain, leading to faster Force Jump movement on Tatooine, Kashyyyk and Lehon.
 3. With [Auto-Level Attributes](<../Techniques/Glitchless Tricks#auto-level-attributes>), we want to only spend 3 levels in our base class.
-Thus a major benefit of Scout (the free Implant 2 feat at level 4) is no longer valid.
+Thus a major benefit of Scout (the free Implant 2 feat at level 4) is no longer valid, whereas Scoundrels get their free Sneak Attack II feat at level 3.

 There are, however, some drawbacks: